Chris Godwin Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Matchup vs. Philadelphia

-- In his one matchup against the Eagles, Godwin's 56 receiving yards total is 11.5 less than his over/under for Thursday's game (67.5).
+- Godwin racked up 56 receiving yards in his single career matchup against the Eagles, 12.5 fewer than his over/under for Thursday's game.

-- Godwin caught a touchdown pass in that game against the Eagles.
+- Godwin caught a touchdown pass in that outing against the Eagles.

-- The Eagles have the NFL's third-ranked pass defense this season, yielding 207.0 yards per game through the air.
+- The 207.0 yards per game the Eagles are allowing through the air makes them the NFL's third-ranked pass defense.

-- With 10 passing TDs allowed this season, the Eagles defense is ranked 21st in the NFL.
+- The Eagles have surrendered 10 touchdowns through the air (2.0 per game).
+They are 21st in the league in that category.

 Recent Performances